stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 At the end of each of its turns the creature can make a Wisdom defence check vs your charms spell skill.
 Additionally, the creature can make a Wisdom defence check vs your charms spell skill at the beginning of its turn if it has taken damage since the end of its last turn; the creature has +1d on the check if it's triggered by damage.
 On a success, the spell ends.

-## Silvery Barbs
-*1st Level Charm*<br>
-**Casting Time:** Trigger - A creature you can see in range succeeds on a melee or ranged attack roll, ability check or defence check.<br>
-**Range:** 60 Feet<br>
-**Components:** V*<br>
-**Duration:** Instantaneous

-*You distract a creature and turn its momentary uncertainty into encouragement for another.*

-The triggering creature must reroll the d20 and use the lower roll.

-You then choose a different creature you can see within range; you can choose yourself.
-The chosen creature has +1d on the next melee or ranged attack roll, ability check, or defence check it makes within 1 minute.
-A creature can be empowered by only one use of this spell at a time.

-This spell triggers the first time a hostile creature in range succeeds on an melee or ranged attack roll, ability check or defence check, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.

 ## Sleep
 *1st Level Charm*<br>
 **Casting Time:** 2 Actions<br>